-Federally-recognized tribes - Federally-recognized tribes are those tribes and groups that have a special legal relationship with the U.S. Government.
+Federally-recognized tribes - Federally-recognized tribes are those tribes and groups that have a special, legal relationship with the U.S. Government.
 This relationship is treated as a government-to-government relationship.
-In addition, federally-recognized tribes or nations are considered self-governing sovereign nations by Congress.
-Each recognized tribe has the right to shape its own government, determine membership, administer justice, collect taxes, establish businesses, and exclude individuals from reservations.
+In addition, federally-recognized tribes or nations are considered self-governing, sovereign nations by Congress.
+Each recognized tribe has the right to shape its own government, determine membership, administer justice, raise taxes, establish businesses, and exclude individuals from reservations.

 Sovereignty - Indian tribes existed as sovereign governments before European settlers arrived in North America.
-Treaties were signed with European nations and later with the United States, guaranteeing their continued recognition and acknowledgement as sovereign.
+Treaties were signed with European nations and later the U.S., guaranteeing their continued recognition and acknowledgment as sovereign.
 In the past, some state governments have been resistant to the classification of tribes as sovereign governmental entities.
 The U.S. Supreme Court has repeatedly recognized tribal sovereignty in court decisions for more than 160 years.

 Reservations - Indian reservations are lands reserved for a tribe by the federal government as permanent tribal homelands.
 These lands were reserved when the tribes relinquished other land areas to the U.S. through treaties, Congressional Acts, Executive Orders, or administrative acts.
 Much of the 56 million acres of trust lands are reservation land; however, not all reservation land is trust land.
 Currently, there are approximately 275 Indian land areas in the U.S. administered as Indian reservations.
-The states in which reservations are located have limited powers over them, and the powers that do exist are provided by federal law.
-Each reservation has a local governing authority, which is the tribal government.
+States with reservations have limited powers over such lands as provided by federal law.
+Each reservation has a local governing authority that is the tribal government.

 Trust land - Trust lands are lands held by the U.S. for the use or benefit of American Indian tribes.
-A percentage of the trust land is located in or near reservations and the tribes possesses the authority to purchase land and to petition the federal government to hold it in trust, which protects the land from encroachment and seizure.
+Percentages of the trust land is located in or near reservations and the tribes possess the authority to purchase land and to petition the federal government to hold it in trust, which protects the land from encroachment and seizure.
 Acquisition of land by a tribe for housing and economic development is considered a high priority by the federal government.

-Indian Country - Court decisions define Indian country as reservation and trust land in the lower forty-eight states.
+Indian Country - Court decisions define Indian country as reservation and trust land in the lower 48 states.

-Ceded Lands - During the treaty-making period, Indian Tribes gave (or ceded) millions of acres of land to the U.S. In Oregon the Warm Springs gave 10 million acres, 6 million in the case of the Umatilla, and 20 million in the case of the Klamath Tribes, in exchange for a guaranteed area (a reservation) where the tribes could continue to live and govern their members.
-The Supreme Court has ruled (along with other courts) that certain Oregon Tribes retain the right (often called "reserved rights") to hunt, fish, gather roots and berries, and co-manage the cultural and natural resources in the ceded areas and "usual and accustomed" places.
+Ceded Lands - During the treaty-making period, Indian tribes gave (or ceded) millions of acres of land to the U.S. In Oregon, the Warm Springs tribe gave 10 million acres, 6 million in the case of the Umatilla, and 20 million in the case of the Klamath Tribes, in exchange for a guaranteed area (a reservation) where the tribes could continue to live and govern their members.
+The Supreme Court has ruled (along with other courts) that certain Oregon tribes retain the right (often called "reserved rights") to hunt, fish, gather roots and berries, and co-manage the cultural and natural resources in the ceded areas and "usual and accustomed" places.

-Application of Laws - As U.S. citizens and citizens of the state in which they reside, Indians are generally subject to federal, state, and local laws.
-On Indian reservations, however, only federal and tribal laws apply to members of the tribes unless Congress provides otherwise.
-The federal Assimilative Crimes Act created the law that any violation of state criminal law on a reservation is treated as a federal offense.
+Application of Laws - As U.S. citizens, and as citizens of the state in which they reside, Indians are generally subject to federal, state, and local laws.
+On Indian reservations, however, only federal and tribal laws apply to members of the tribe unless Congress provides otherwise.
+The federal Assimilative Crimes Act created law stating that any violation of state criminal law on a reservation is treated as a federal offense.
 Most tribes have a tribal court system and facilities to detain tribal members convicted of specific offenses that have been committed within the reservation.